SkafteNicki/dtu_mlops/s2_organisation_and_version_control/code_structure.md

 product types because they share common structure, while still having some specifics.
 Keeping templates up-to-date then becomes critical such that no team member is using an outdated template.
-If you ever end up in this situation, we highly recommend to checkout [cruft](https://github.com/cruft/cruft) that works alongside `cookiecutter` to not only make projects but update existing ones as template evolves.
+If you ever end up in this situation, we highly recommend to checkout [cruft](https://github.com/cruft/cruft) that works alongside `cookiecutter` to not only make projects but update existing ones as the template evolves.
 Cruft additionally also has template validation capabilities to ensure projects match the latest version of a template.